rare-snark/pyGoL/README.md

 ## Rulesets

 Rulesets are defined by the conditions for a cell to be born or to survive.
-THe original ruleset proposed by Conway consisted of birth when surrounded by 3 living cells and survival while surrounded by 2 or 3 living cells.
+The original ruleset proposed by Conway consisted of birth when surrounded by 3 living cells and survival while surrounded by 2 or 3 living cells.

 Effective shorthand: B3/S23